home page

 • Check the appropriate box/boxes for the I.L.E.C.A.
 Program Goal(s) which was/were reflected in your Initiative/Investigation: Prevention, and/or Detection, and/or Response.

-• Illustrate how this Law Enforcement/Community Partnership has initiated mutual support by working within your available financial and human resources - e.g. sharing of resources &/or information in the developmental and operational phases of the initiative.
+• Illustrate how this Law Enforcement/Partnership has initiated mutual support by working within your available financial and human resources - e.g. sharing of resources &/or information in the developmental and operational phases of the initiative.

-• Illustrate how this Law Enforcement/Community Partnership has promoted effective, efficient, and innovative partnerships to achieve the I.L.E.C.A. goals.
+• Illustrate how this Law Enforcement/Partnership has promoted effective, efficient, and innovative partnerships to achieve the I.L.E.C.A. goals.

-• Where applicable, illustrate volunteer efforts on the part of law enforcement member(s) and community partner(s).
+• Where applicable, illustrate volunteer efforts on the part of law enforcement member(s) and partner(s).

 • Maximum Length of Abstract: Maximum of 2 pages; single-spaced; minimum font size: 9pt.